Posting Calls for Papers

 Our post will contain the relevant information extracted from your call.
 If you want your call to be published in full, please also send it as PDF.

-Alternatively, to make your calls more efficient, we recommend that you use one of the following announcement request forms:
+Alternatively, to make your calls more efficient and functional, we recommend that you use one of the following announcement request forms:

 Once complete, please send yours to the Webmaster.
 Your original call (if sent as PDF) will also be included in the post.